ember-learn/addon-contributors-workshop/teaching-materials/octane-ready.md

 - native classes are fine
 - no implicit this
 - Angle Brackets codemods (make sure the addon has dropped support for 3.3, which is when it was added.
-Or, add polyfill)
+Or, add polyfill in `dependencies`)
 - ES5 getters codemod (can only do this one if you haven't already run native classes codemod)
 - You can run the Native Classes codemod if preferred